ModelEarth/data-pipeline/timelines/training/naics/README.md

 We'll use NAICS level 4 which has about 72 industries.

 Yanqing (Lily) is working on #1 and #2 below.
-Our ML Group: Sijia, Kargil, Irene, Ronan, Lily, Luwei, Wenxi, Magie and more.
+Our ML Group: Sijia, Kargil, Alison, Irene, Ronan, Lily, Luwei, Wenxi, Magie and more.

 TO DO: